Chapter 7 Overview and the Creditors Meeting

 Note: you can order your free transcripts from the IRS: Order A Transcript

 Review your bankruptcy papers in detail to ensure that everything is correct.
 If you find a mistake, amend the form as soon as possible, before the creditors meeting.
 Because several or many other debtors will be there for their meeting, you will probably have to wait until your interview — use that time to review your papers.
-You want to be able to answer any questions honestly and completely.
-If the trustee suspects that you are lying, then she will investigate your case with much greater diligence, which will probably delay or even prevent you from a getting a discharge.
+You want to answer any questions honestly and completely.
+If the trustee suspects you are lying, then she will investigate your case with much greater diligence, which will probably delay or even prevent you from a getting a discharge.

 Creditors Meeting (341 Meeting)